|Overall Rating||Liked it!|

 Never Summer Infinity 2019 - 2010 Review by The Good Ride

 The Never Summer Infinity is a good choice for a women’s hybrid rocker all mountain board.
 We are a little more partial to the Raven these days but it’s still a good board for doing a little of everything.
 Not much has changed over the last few years.
-Other than a few minor tweaks, the 2019 Never Summer Infinity has remained pretty much the same as 2018 so the review still stands.
+Other than a few minor tweaks, 2019 Never Summer Infinity has remained pretty much the same as 2018.
+So the review still stands.

 We took the twinish set back Never Summer Infinity in powder, groomers, trees, the park and steeps.
 The Infinity handled everything well but nothing amazing either.

-On Snow Feel: So the Infinity feels pretty stable in softer snow but when it gets harder it can feel a little loose between the feet for one footing and flat basing.
-It kind of wants to auto spin on you in harder conditions and that can be a bit annoying but if you keep it on edge it will be ok.
-It’s very forgiving and offers a pretty fun all mountain, cruise the groomers, float really well in powder kind of ride.
-Despite the semi-stable ride between the feet, it has a pretty damp almost rubbery feel underfoot that is unique to never summer.
+On Snow Feel: The Infinity feels pretty stable in softer snow.
+When it gets harder it can feel a little loose between the feet for one footing and flat basing.
+It kind of wants to auto spin on you in harder conditions.
+That can be a bit annoying, but if you keep it on edge it will be ok.
+It’s very forgiving and offers a pretty fun all mountain ride.
+It can cruise the groomers and float really well in powder.
+Despite the semi-stable ride between the feet, it has a pretty damp almost rubbery feel underfoot.
+This is is unique to Never Summer boards.

-Turn Initiation and Carving: Easy to turn but it still doesn’t feel totally effortless and most will like this.
-The one thing we noticed was the Infinity seemed to be a little washy when making a skidded turn but it’s pretty easy to do so.
-When throwing out a harder carve or wide radius turn it’s missing a little something that makes it great but the tip/tail don’t give out unless you really put some hard carving weight into the board.
+Turn Initiation and Carving: Easy to turn but it still doesn’t feel totally effortless.
+The Infinity seemed to be a little washy when making a skidded turn but it’s pretty easy to do so.
+When throwing out a harder carve or wide radius turn, it’s missing a little something that makes it great.
+But the tip/tail don’t give out unless you really put some hard carving weight into the board.
 The Infinity turns better if you get your knees out more towards the tip and tail like you are more in a Gorilla stance.
-That way there is more pressure on the tip/tail, you engage the camber in the tip/tail and it turns a little better.
-If you ride more with your knees in like a surfer then it’s more washy and less fun in a turn.
+That way there is more pressure on the tip/tail.
+This way you can engage the camber in the tip/tail and it turns a little better.
+If you ride more with your knees in like a surfer, then it’s more washy and less fun to turn.

-Speed: The tip/tail do bounce a bit but the board is pretty damp so it doesn’t feel like the tip tail is sending that chatter throughout the entire board.
-Never Summer isn’t bad when it comes to making a board that shouldn’t feel that good at speed feel better.
+Speed: The tip/tail do bounce a bit but the board is pretty damp.
+It doesn’t feel like the tip/tail are sending that chatter throughout the entire board.

 Uneven Terrain: The Infinity can handle uneven end of the day snow very well.
-It’s got some kind of dampening system that is pretty good at speed but still mellow enough to handle slower bumpy end of the day snow.
+It’s got some kind of dampening system that is pretty good at speed.
+But it is still mellow enough to handle bumpy snow at the end of the day.

 Edge Hold: The Infinity did hold an edge quite well without grabbing too much.
 It had the ability to hold an edge on hardpack days.
 It wouldn’t be ideal for the ice coast but will do well in most conditions sane people consider worth riding in.